kenatiod/MUT/Understanding Machine Understanding.md

 {Insert illustration of Searle's Room }

-#### C.3.ii -- Searle's Conclusions
+#### 2.3.2 -- Searle's Conclusions

 Searle uses the Chinese Room to argue against what he calls "strong AI" - the view that appropriately programmed computers can be truly said to understand language and have other cognitive states, in the same way that humans do.
-He contends that the thought experiment demonstrates that mere symbol manipulation is not sufficient for real understanding or [intentionality](https://plato.stanford.edu/entries/intentionality/) (the property of being about something or having content).
+He contends that the thought experiment demonstrates that mere symbol manipulation is not sufficient for real understanding or intentionality (the property of being about something or having content).

 In Searle's view, the Chinese Room illustrates that syntax (the formal rules for manipulating symbols) is not enough for semantics (the meaning of those symbols).
 No matter how complex the rulebook or how convincingly the responses simulate intelligent conversation, the person in the room does not understand Chinese, and neither would a computer program that operates in the same way.

 Searle argues that this is because genuine understanding requires something more than just formal symbol manipulation - it requires a grasp of meaning that is grounded in intentionality, consciousness, and subjective experience.
 These are properties of biological minds, not of computer programs.
 As he puts it, "syntax is not sufficient for semantics" (Searle, 1984, p.
 34).

-#### C.3.iii -- Responses and Objections
+#### 2.3.3 -- Responses and Objections

 Searle's Chinese Room argument has provoked a wide range of responses and objections from philosophers and cognitive scientists.
 Some of the most prominent include: